Some links in this post may be affiliate links

 Direct sunlight will cause bleached dry patches on the leaves of Lucky Bamboo.
 Move the plant to a shadier spot or protect it from direct sunlight.

 Lucky Bamboo will form brown leaf spots if it is underwatered.
-Maintain the soil moist at all times and never allow the soil ball to dry out completely.
+Maintain the soil consistently moist during the growing season and slightly moist in the cold season but never allow the soil ball to dry out completely.